MaayanLab/clustergrammer-docs/docs/_build_html/_sources/case_studies.txt

   Screenshot from the `Plasma_vs_PMA_Phosphrylation.ipynb`_ Jupyter notebook showing downsampled single cell CyTOF data (K-means downsampled from 220,000 single cells to 2,000 cell-clusters).
 Cell-clusters are shown as rows with cell-type categories (e.g. Natural Killer cells) and phosphorylations are shown as columns.
 See the interactive Jupyter notebook `Plasma_vs_PMA_Phosphrylation.ipynb`_ for more information.

 White blood cells are a key component of the immune system and kinase signaling is known to play an important role in immune cell function (see `Isakov and Altman 2013`_).
 Our collaborators at the `Icahn School of Medicine Human Immune Monitoring Core`_ used Mass Cytometry, CyTOF (Fluidigm), to investigate the phosphorylation response of peripheral blood mononuclear cells (PBMC) immune cells exposed to PMA (phorbol 12-myristate 13-acetate), a tumor promoter and activator of protein kinase C (PKC).
 A total of 28 markers (18 surface markers and 10 phosphorylation markers) were measured in over 200,000 single cells.
 In the Jupyter notebook `Plasma_vs_PMA_Phosphrylation.ipynb`_ we semi-automatically identify cell types using surface markers and cluster cells based on phosphorylation to identify cell-type specific behavior at the phosphorylation level.
-See `Plasma_vs_PMA_Phosphrylation.ipynb`_ for more information.
+See the `Plasma_vs_PMA_Phosphrylation.ipynb`_ Jupyter notebook for more information.

 Large Network: Kinase Substrate Similarity Network
 ==================================================